Social Science (SOCS-SHU)

 Typically offered every year

-This course is centered on current and future challenges pertaining to global public health in the areas of environmental and planetary health, girls' and women’s health, and aging.
+This course is centered on current and future challenges pertaining to Global Public Health.
+We will focus on relevant topics within the areas of Environmental and Planetary Health, Migrants and Minorities Health, and Population Ageing and Healthcare Systems.
 Some topics covered during Introduction to Global Health will be revisited more in depth.
-This course encourages students to develop their critical and original thinking, their curiosity, creativity, collaboration, rigor, communication, and empathy.
-Prerequisite: SOCS-SHU 170 Introduction to Global Health.
-Fulfillment: Social Science Focus Global Health 200 level.
+This course encourages students to develop a deeper understanding of the factors that influence these topics, critical thinking of current health programs, and original approaches to address them.

 Grading: Ugrd Shanghai Graded